White Sands National Park

 Normally we would stop at the Visitor Center first, but it was closed due to Covid.
 So, we grabbed some subs from Brown Bag Deli in nearby Alamogordo to have a picnic in the park.
 With the visitor center closed, there is absolutely nowhere to get any food in this park.
 So when we return with our subs, we go through the entrance and show them our annual pass.
 We are now on Dunes Drive.

 We bypass some trails and head straight to the nearest picnic area.
 Once the pavement ends and the hard gypsum sand road starts we drive slower.
 White sand dunes line both sides of the road.
-We make it to the Primrose Picnic Area, which is the first one on the right.
+And we turn into the first one on our right, the Primrose Picnic Area.
 The picnic area is basically a parking area with covered picnic tables with garbage cans and grills.
 Surrounding the picnic areas are more dunes.

 Overlooking the Primrose Picnic Area